vEnhance/1802/mockmt2.typ

 - Like the real exam, I suggest not referring to any notes/calculators/etc.

-- Solutions are posted in Chapter 20 of my LAMV book at #url("https://web.evanchen.cc/1802.html").
+- Solutions are posted in Section 20 of my LAMV book at #url("https://web.evanchen.cc/1802.html").

 #pagebreak()